martisak/vscode-getref/README.md

 ### Post-Installation

-After installing the `getref` extension, you can access its features via the command palette (Ctrl+Shift+P or Cmd+Shift+P) by typing `getref` and selecting the desired command.
+After installing the `getref` extension, you can access its features via the command palette (Ctrl+Shift+P or Cmd+Shift+P) by typing `Insert dblp reference` and selecting the desired command.

 For further information and support, visit the `getref` extension's page on the Visual Studio Code Marketplace or its GitHub repository.